OSGeo/grass-website/README.md

 Below some instructions how to contribute by running a local instance for testing prior to commit changes as pull requests.

+## Hugo version in the server

+Currently, the website is built with hugo version 0.113.0.

 ## How to build your own local web server

     git clone https://github.com/OSGeo/grass-website.git